AndreC93/dividesmart/README.md

 * Bill show pages show all friends that are associated with the bill and how much each of them owe or paid to the bill.
 * Bills will be split and remaining cents will be distributed randomly one at a time.
 * Bills with users that are no longer friends will not be shown.

+### Calculators
+* Bills can be split equally.
+* When creating a bill, the user who paid for the bill can be specified and credited, while all other users will be added as debtors to the bill.